IanTeda/ianteda.github.io/src/_drafts/2015-01-27-jekyll-seo.md

 * Guide mobile users accurately
 * Promote your website in the right ways
 * Make use of free webmaster tools
+* 404 meaningful

 Mystery algorithm

 * Link to gPlus author
+* Search Engines love fresh content
+* Search Engines don’t like duplicate content
+* Images should always have an alt attribute

 ### Page Titles
 YAML front matter

 ```
 title: Jekyll and Search Engine Optimisation
 ```

 config.yml

 ```
 name: "Ian Teda"
 ```

 the \<title> tag should be placed within the \<head> tag

+{% raw  %}
 ```
 <head>
 ...